 I am a homebody, so I’m enjoying my stay at home.
 Remote work saved the time of driving daily to and from campus.
 It is great that once I finish work, I’m home.
 I think removing the commute time from my schedule is awesome.
 Now I can sleep more before working hours and spend quality time with my family after finishing work.

 Another skill I’m acquiring is cooking.
 Not being able to order food as frequently as I used to encouraged me to experiment with online recipes.
-Although it wasn’t of great success at first, it was a fun experience, and I’m hoping I will get better by time.
+Although it wasn’t of great success at first, it was a fun experience, and I’m hoping I will get better with time.
 I’ve delved into only one cuisine: Italian.
-I made green beans salad and spaghetti bolognese, which I prepared with my daughter.
+I made green bean salad and spaghetti Bolognese, which I prepared with my daughter.
 She handled the spaghetti, and I made the sauce.

 The main problem I’m facing during the quarantine is not being able to visit my mother.
 Given the fact that elderly people are at a higher risk, taking this decision was my only option.
-Aside from this, some other challenges I’m facing include club closure and the lack of sports facilities — and, of course, the hassle of sterilizing myself and whatever I bring back home before being able to use them.
+Aside from this, some other challenges I’m facing include closure of sports clubs and the lack of sports facilities — and, of course, the hassle of sterilizing myself and whatever I bring back home before being able to use it.

 I’m hoping this will all end soon.
 It’s definitely a learning period for me in many ways, but I miss life as we know it, or rather as we knew it, and I miss the fresh morning breeze at the AUC gardens on my way to the office.